 - 1. Reducing the number of persons experiencing homelessness. - 2.
 Reducing the number of persons who become homeless for the first time. - 3.
-Increasing the number of people exiting homelessness into permanent housing. - 4.
-Reducing the length of time persons remain homeless. - 5.
+Increasing the number of people exiting homelessness into permanent housing. - 5.
 Reduing the number of persons who return to homelessness after exiting homelessness to permanent housing. - 6.
 Increasing successful placements from street outreach - 7.
 Focused on equity goals related to underserved populations and populations disproportionately impacted by homelessness.